naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Nadine: I just ended a five year relationship.
+Sticky: I just ended a five year relationship.

-Eris: Oh no, are you okay?
+Boney M: Oh no, are you okay?

-Nadine: It's okay, it wasn't mine.
+Sticky: It's okay, it wasn't mine.

 %